michellmbogo/Code-Challenge-Week-2/README.md

 -Adds items to a list

--Add quantitiy of item to a list
+-Adds quantity of item to a list

 -Marks Items as purchased